 Red Velvet Bundt Cake

-A moist, vibrant Red Velvet Bundt Cake with a creamy glaze — simple to make and perfect for celebrations or special occasions!
+A moist, vibrant Red Velvet Bundt Cake with a cream cheese glaze is simple to make and perfect for celebrations or special occasions!

 Prep: 20 minutes